brandon-fryslie/rad-shell/README.md

 Zgen will clone the plugin repos to a local directory.
 To pull upstream changes, run `zgen update`.
 Zgen will pull the latest changes in all repos and then regenerate the init file the next time a shell is opened.

+## Caveats

+Directly sourcing your .zshrc file will cause the current shell to exit, for some unknown reason.
+Pull requests for a fix are welcome.
+As a workaround, open a new shell rather than using `source ~/.zshrc`.